frimley-baptist-church/hyperdeck-audio-exporter/README.md

 ## What you'll need
 You must have a copy of **FFMPEG** installed somewhere on a computer that has IP connectivity to your ATEM MINI ISO or ATEM MINI EXTREME ISO switcher.
 Installing FFMPEG is not part of this guide - your favourite search engine will provide appropriate installation details - be your computer choice range from a Raspberry Pi through to any Windows machine, Apple Mac, any Linux server or laptop.

 Your computer and ATEM switcher must be on the same network.
-If you can successfully control your ATEM using BMD's ATEM control software, then you'll all set.
+If you can successfully control your ATEM using BMD's ATEM control software, then you're all set.
 For ultimate performance, at least with an ATEM EXTREME ISO, use a gigabit network switch to connect the two devices.

 ## Instructions
 ### On your computer, run up a 'shell'.